-understanding of written and oral text.
-Students' writing is brief, general, or uses repetitive statements, and reveals
+reading and writing.
+Students show partial understanding of written and oral text.
+Students' writing has some focus understanding of written and oral text.
+Students' writing is brief, general, or uses repetitive statements, and reveals and basic organization and uses simple sentences and vocabulary.
+Errors sometimes interfere with readability.